 In some situations when your dog's tooth is broken or decayed beyond repair, an extraction will be necessary to stop the infection and allow your dog's mouth to heal.
 Here, our South Lebanon vets explain what you can expect if your dog is getting a tooth removed.

 A dog tooth extraction is when a tooth is surgically removed by a veterinarian.
 During the extraction process, your dog will be put under general anesthesia.
 This keeps them comfortable, prevents them from struggling, and allows our veterinary team to safely complete the extraction.

 The Necessity of Removing Dog Teeth

-After your dog has their diseased tooth or teeth removed, you should speak to your veterinarian about the proper home care for your dog to prevent their other teeth from becoming similarly decayed.
+After your dog has its diseased tooth or teeth removed, you should speak to your veterinarian about the proper home care for your dog to prevent its other teeth from becoming similarly decayed.
 You should also be sure to bring your dog in for regular professional dental cleanings and examinations.
 Good dental care is essential to your pup's oral and overall health.

 Besides the common cause of gum disease and decay, your dog may also need a tooth removed for the following reasons:

 - Fractured or broken teeth - Broken teeth can lead to painful abscesses and infection.

 - Deciduous teeth - Baby teeth that do not fall out on their own may need to be removed.

 - Oral tumors - The treatment of tumors may involve the extraction of nearby teeth.